tmtabor/saga-machine-foundryvtt/README.md

 **Version 0.3.0**: Mostly feature complete, albeit without extensive compendia.

+## Development

+Changes need to be made to the source code and then transpiled to a minified state using parcel.
+A run target has been added to make this easier.

+> npm run build

 ## Notable Features

 - Test margin and damage calculation that takes into account size, weapons, armor and traits.